Enhanced Antibody Engineering for Development of Therapeutic Antibodies

 Figure 3.
 Workflow of the REmAb® de novo sequencing platform.

-The de novo protein sequencing platform, REmAb®, offered by Rapid Novor has proved its value in antibody engineering through partnerships with a myriad of projects.
+The de novo protein sequencing service, REmAb®, offered by Rapid Novor has proved its value in antibody engineering through partnerships with a myriad of projects.
 Listed below are some of the important applications that have been identified that help researchers more rationally develop antibody therapeutics.

 (1) Antibody humanization